dragonjun/CLAiON-Sunnyvale/setup/setup-on-ubuntu.md

-# Setup Kubernetes Hands-on Environment on Amazon Linux 2
+# Setup Kubernetes Hands-on Environment on Ubuntu

 ## Step by Step